CabrilloRoboticsClub/cabrillo_rov_2023/doc/virtualbox_setup.md

 #### If the connection succeedes

-You are now in possession of a clone of the repository in a folder named `cabrillo_rov_2023` in the current directory.
+You are now in possession of a clone of the repository in a folder named `seahawk` in the current directory.

 > I like to have mine in a `$HOME/projects` folder.
 It's not a document so "$HOME/Documents" doesn't quite make sense, so I make a new thing.
 You can do this, or leave it just there in `$HOME` where you were when cloning it.
 Folder organization is definitely outside the scope of this document, though, so this will be an exercise for the reader.